Buxa Tiger Reserve

 Once famous for dolomite mining, Buxa was declared a tiger reserve in 1983 and got the status of National park in 1992.
 Located in the Assam-Bhutan border, Buxa has an area of 745 sq km, the largest forest in North Bengal and has the second highest tiger population in West Bengal after Sunderbans.

-The park holds maximum number of elephant, Indian bison, leopard, many species of deer and many smaller mammals, innumerable species of birds and reptiles.
-Buxa is rich with bio-diversity and has a great collection of rare orchids and medicinal plants.
+The park holds the maximum number of elephant, Indian bison, leopard, many species of deer and many smaller mammals, innumerable species of birds and reptiles.
+Buxa is rich with biodiversity and has a great collection of rare orchids and medicinal plants.
 Because of inaccessible terrain, some parts of Buxa hills in the Sinchula range are still unexplored.

 Buxa is one of the oldest settlements in North Bengal.
 It is 24kms from Alipurduar and 180 km from Siliguri, well connected by both motorable road and railways.
 Several trek routes originate here.

 This is a small village deep inside the forests.
 Jayanti can be visited during your sightseeing day trip inside the forest.
-You may also stay here at one of the home stays or small resorts.
+You may also stay here at one of the homestays or small resorts.
 The main attraction here is the wide expense of Jayanti riverbed and the Bhutan hills on the other side of the river.
 You can also go inside the forest with the forest permission and accompanied by a guide.
 Jayanti riverbed is the site for a number of Bengali and Hindi movies.
-Several forest safaris including visit to Pukhuri Hill originates here.
+Several forest safaris including a visit to Pukhuri Hill originates here.

 Buxa Fort / Buxa Duar

-The ruins of the fort is on a hill that can be approached after a trek of about 4 km from Santalabari.
+The ruin of the fort is on a hill that can be approached after a trek of about 4 km from Santalabari.
 The fort was used by the British to keep the leaders of India's Independence movement in secluded confinement.
 The fort is mostly in ruins but its historical significance is hard to miss once you are here.
-There are couple of small accommodations for overnight stay.
+There are a couple of small accommodations for overnight stay.
 You can visit here on a sightseeing trip or you may plan to stay here overnight.

 This is a small village with great views of Dooars further 2 km trek from Buxa Fort.
 The village is on top of a hill overlooking Dooars plains and the forest.
-There are 3 / 4 dukpa home stays available here.
+There are 3 / 4 Dukpa home stays available here.

 Raimatang is a small village on the western fringe of Buxa Tiger Reserve.
 To reach here you have to travel through Kalchini and then through some of the largest tea gardens of Dooars such as Kalchini Tea Garden and Chuapara Tea Garden.
-At the last stage of your journey you have to drive through the riverbed and cross the river, small vehicles would find it difficult to negotiate the riverbed which is full of boulders.
-During the rainy season the vehicles cannot cross the river and Raimatang may remain disconnected from the rest of the world for months.
+At the last stage of your journey, you have to drive through the riverbed and cross the river, small vehicles would find it difficult to negotiate the riverbed which is full of boulders.
+During the rainy season, the vehicles cannot cross the river and Raimatang may remain disconnected from the rest of the world for months.
 Raimatang is as secluded as it gets, it is surrounded by deep forests where you can go on foot as well as on vehicle safari.
 There are watchtowers and elephant sighting apart from other animals is quite common.
 The area is also popular for butterflies which can be seen in thousands on the riverbed.

 Treks in Buxa

-Another 4 km trek through the forest track leads to the Rover's Point-the land of unknown birds (4500ft).
+Another 4 km trek through the forest track leads to Rover's Point-the land of unknown birds (4500ft).
 It is difficult to ignore the lure of Rupam Valley in Bhutan, another 12 km from there.

 Buxaduar to Jayanti is another popular trek in the region.
 This 13 km trek passes through the dense forest of Buxa Tiger Reserve.
-The music of wilderness, the chirping of unknown birds, the song of wild streams, the fragrance of nature will never allow you to feel the least stress of a long journey.
-The journey ends with a warm reception of an old staggering priest at the stalactite cave of jayanti, popularly known as the Mahakal cave.
+The music of the wilderness, the chirping of unknown birds, the song of wild streams, the fragrance of nature will never allow you to feel the least stress of a long journey.
+The journey ends with a warm reception of an old staggering priest at the stalactite cave of Jayanti, popularly known as the Mahakal cave.
 It is difficult to enter into the narrow, dark, damp cave but trying the same may be another precious adventure.
 The downhill trek from here leads to Jayanti Forest Bungalow.
-Lying by the riverside and surrounded by century old Sal forests and hills-Jayanti is a place to stretch your weary legs as the cool breeze brushes away all the exhaustion.
+Lying by the riverside and surrounded by century-old Sal forests and hills-Jayanti is a place to stretch your weary legs as the cool breeze brushes away all the exhaustion.

 Where to Stay

-Throughout the forests of Buxa there are several clusters of small lodges and homestays.
+Throughout the forests of Buxa, there are several clusters of small lodges and homestays.
 We highly recommend Humro Home Buxa located in a forest village named Garobusty, the village is located about 1 km from Rajabhatkhawa Rail Station and can be easily accessed from Alipurduar Junction.
 For more information on the accommodation, you may visit the Humro Home Buxa website, or contact our helpdesk team.